Fall in The Bend is a pretty special time.

 One of the best things about fall has to be the change of colors.
 Bright oranges and reds dot the landscape as trees prepare to shed their leaves before winter.
 And there are plenty of places to snap photos.
 Notre Dame's campus, Potato Creek State Park, St. Patrick's Park and Spicer Lake Nature Preserve are favorites in our Guide to Fall Foliage.

 This isn’t your average pumpkin patch.
 Thistleberry Farm in South Bend bursts with activity.
-Yep, you can pick out the perfect pumpkin for carving ahead of Halloween.
-But there’s so much more — pedal cars, a super slide, corn mazes, story book walking trails, duck races, giant Legos and, of course, hayrides.
-Oh and don’t forget pony rides and the corn cannon.
-That’s right, a corn cannon!
+You can pick out the perfect pumpkin for carving ahead of Halloween.
+But there’s so much more — a sunflower field for photo ops, corn mazes, storybook walking trails, hayrides, etc.

 Find a Fall Hike

 Name a more satisfying sound than the crunch of leaves under your hiking boots.
-We'll wait.
-In the mean time, there are plenty of great hiking options from which to choose around here.
+There are plenty of great hiking options from which to choose around here.
 Potato Creek State Park is an outdoor playground.
 St. Patrick's County Park, Bendix Woods and Rum Village are among the most popular.

 Walking the South Bend Farmers Market